-Low vision is an eye condition in which your vision is compromised to the point that it is difficult or impossible to perform everyday tasks such as driving, reading, writing, or watching television.
-It unfortunately cannot be corrected using normal methods of vision correction, such as glasses or contact lenses.
+Low vision is an eye condition in which severe vision loss makes it difficult or impossible to perform everyday tasks such as driving, reading, writing, or watching television.
+It can affect people of all ages, and cannot be corrected by surgery or medication, or by using normal vision correction methods, like glasses or contact lenses.

 Common Eye Diseases That May Cause Low Vision

-Though aging, on its own, doesn’t cause low vision to occur, people over the age of 60 are at the highest risk.
-This is because as we get older, we become more prone to the types of eye diseases that cause low vision.
+Though low vision can happen at any age, people over 60 are at the highest risk.
+This is because many eye diseases that are linked to low vision are most common in this age group.
 These eye diseases and conditions include:

 - Age-Related Macular Degeneration (AMD)

 If you’ve suffered severe vision loss due to these or other conditions, we can help you find the right low vision solutions to continue living the life you want to live.
 Find your nearest IALVS doctor today.